reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 Nothing.

 It's a programming error.
-If the invalid argument value comes from a user, it should have been validated earlier and an error message provided to the user.
-If the invalid argument comes from somewhere else in the code, we have to fix it there.
+If the illegal argument value comes from a user, it should have been validated earlier and an error message provided to the user.
+If the illegal argument comes from somewhere else in the code, we have to fix it there.
 In any case, someone screwed up somewhere else.